Maithiliii/ImageReconstruction-/README.md

 Before running the scripts, ensure you have Python 3.x installed along with the required libraries.
 You can install the required dependencies via pip:

- pip install tensorflow opencv-python numpy matplotlib
+`code`pip install tensorflow opencv-python numpy matplotlib

 Required Libraries